Oppède le vieux

 "People told me you kill the mayor?"
 Why would I do that?

-It thought it was on top of the old ruins but it's down in the old town.
-The same gate.
-This gate in combination with the gate where William sees the Moor is being followed, was the key.
+I first thought it was on top of the mountain in the old ruins, but actually it's seems down in the old town.
+This gate hasn't changed much.

-The other side of the gate where they pass
+The other side of the gate, the bandits pass

 The ridge at Opèdde